|

 wsc |

-The file-types filtered out by our email servers could, if
+The file-types filtered out by our email servers could, if double-clicked on,

-then automatically execute code to install a virus or perform some other undesirable action.
+code to install a virus or perform some other undesirable action.

-All other file types, including DOC, XLS and PDF files, are only
+All other file types, including DOC, DOCX,

-deleted if they are determined to be carrying a virus.
+determined to be carrying a virus.

-Microsoft Office files are not so safe, and they have been
+Microsoft Office files are not so safe, and they have

-known to carry macros that act like viruses.
+been known to carry macros that act like viruses.
 However, if they get the

-all-clear from our virus scanner, we let them pass as it wouldn't be
+all-clear from our virus scanner, we let them pass as it wouldn't be practical

-It is highly unlikely that you would ever want to send or receive files
+It is highly unlikely that you would ever want to send or receive files of the

-files may be used legitimately to send software installation programs but it is too risky to let them pass through.
+files may be used legitimately to send software installation programs but it is

 If you do want to send someone an EXE

-file we advise that you put the EXE file inside a ZIP file and send that or you could
+file we advise that you put the EXE file inside a ZIP

-change the extension name to TXT before you
+extension name to TXT

 Although there are many examples of ZIP file email attachments

-containing viruses we do allow them to pass if a scan of the ZIP
+containing viruses, we do allow them to pass if a scan of the ZIP

-file's contents doesn't show any viruses.
-However
+file's contents doesn't show any viruses

-Remember that all commonly used file extensions are allowed to pass
+Remember that all commonly used file extensions are allowed to pass via our

 Finding viruses in emails is relatively easy and reliable compared to

 determining which emails are spam.
-There are, however, many emails
+There are, however, many emails around

-personal information.
-Some of these email will be caught by our
+Some of these email will be caught by our spam filter but others will get

-the following protective measures on your PC to be completely safe:-
+your PC to be completely safe:-

 1 - |